x07x08/TF2-Dodgeball-Modified/README.md

 - Commands to modify the movement parameters of a rocket.

 # Fixes
-- Fixed some errors cause by invalid client indexes in timers.
+- Fixed some errors cause by invalid client indexes in timers (mostly in the normal version).
 - Fixed the wrong rocket class being rarely chosen.
+- Fixed neutral rockets.

 # Known bugs
-- Despite what the configuration file says, the `"on explode"` event is triggered more than once.
+- The `"refresh"` command throws a `"Divide by zero"` exception.

 # Credits
 1. The original YADB plugin by Damizean : [AlliedMods Link](https://forums.alliedmods.net/showthread.php?t=134503)